-Either way, first floor living is often the answer for deferring the move to assisted living.
+Either way, first-floor living is often the answer for deferring the move to assisted living.
 As we age, climbing up the stairs becomes difficult.
-Injuries and surgeries can also happen when we least expect it.
+Injuries and surgeries can also happen when we least expect them.
 What would you do if you tweaked your knee?
 Or, hurt your back?
 It’s important to be prepared.

 When it comes to getting what you need, here are some options to consider:

 Reworking the first floor–In many instances, reworking the first-floor layout can make the most sense.